memfault/interrupt/_posts/2024-05-08-eoss-recap.md

-Demonstrates the commands to create certificates, options available in SSH to restrict permissions of the key, mentions a few tools that can be used to manage the certificate and sign the keys for the engineers, etc. He also discusses some challenges that are specific to embedded device such as how to deal with devices that may not have the correct time set (he also reminds us that NTP is not a safe protocol and time attacks are possible).
+Demonstrates the commands to create certificates, options available in SSH to restrict permissions of the key, mentions a few tools that can be used to manage the certificate and sign the keys for the engineers, etc. He also discusses some challenges that are specific to embedded devices such as how to deal with devices that may not have the correct time set (he also reminds us that NTP is not a safe protocol and time attacks are possible).